-The settlement on the castle hill in Oświęcim, there was already in the eleventh century, however, in the documents the town?s name appears only at the end of the twelfth century, when extensive castellany had already existed here.
-Around the 1272 year Oświęcim received municipal rights - confirmed by Mieszko I, Duke of Cieszyn the 3rd September 1291 year.
+The settlement on the castle hill in Oświęcim, there was already in the eleventh century, however, in the documents the town's name appears only at the end of the twelfth century, when extensive castellany had already existed here.
+Around 1272 Oświęcim received municipal rights - confirmed by Mieszko I, Duke of Cieszyn on September3, 1291.
 In remembrance of this event every year in September there are organized The Days of Oświęcim.

 THE PERIOD OF SPLENDOR:

 Since the end of the thirteenth century, Oświęcim was an important point on the salt route - it held the privilege to trade from Wieliczka salt of the highest quality and had even its own salt measure called "bałwany oświęcimskie".
 The town had also the judicial privilege, the right to store and trade in lead, the right to collect the toll on the Soła river and the Vistula river and the maintenance of customs chambers.
 Oswiecim also was known for trade in fish, which were supplied, even to the royal court in Krakow.